PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 II.
 Joint-specific movements
 ============================

 Code the specifications for a :ref:`joint_specific_movement`.
-This may be the only movement in a sign, as in :ref:`APPLE <https://asl-lex.org/visualization/?sign=apple>`_, or a single component of a more complex sign, like the closing and opening motions in `MILK <https://asl-lex.org/visualization/?sign=milk_2>`_.
+This may be the only movement in a sign, as in `APPLE <https://asl-lex.org/visualization/?sign=apple>`_, or a single component of a more complex sign, like the closing and opening motions in `MILK <https://asl-lex.org/visualization/?sign=milk_2>`_.

 ...